 If you’ve got bumpy yellow patches on the inside corners of your eyelids or around your eyes, you might have a condition known as xanthelasma palpebrarum (XP).

-A xanthelasma is a soft, yellowish, fatty deposit that forms under your skin.
 It’s not harmful, but in rare cases it may be an indicator of possible heart disease.
 That’s why it’s a good idea to have it checked by your doctor or a dermatologist.

 Photo of xanthelasma

 Anybody can develop xanthelasma, but you’re more at risk if: